-The global ORCA12 domain (ORCA family grid at a nominal horizontal resolution of 1/12° in both longitudinal and latitudinal directions, Drakkar Group, 2007) is used to derive a seamless (i.e., the "north-fold" discontinuity of the global grid is removed) regional domain covering the whole Arctic Ocean and parts of the North Atlantic down to 27°N. The horizontal grid consists of 1580x1817 points on which resolution varies from 8 km at the open boundary in the Atlantic Ocean to an average of 5 km in the Arctic, and down to slightly below 2 km in some of the southern channels of the Canadian Arctic Archipelago (Figure 1).
+The global ORCA12 domain (ORCA family grid at a nominal horizontal resolution of 1/12° in both longitudinal and latitudinal directions, Drakkar Group, 2007) is used to derive a seamless (i.e., the "north-fold" discontinuity of the global grid is removed) regional domain covering the whole Arctic 80 Ocean and parts of the North Atlantic down to 27°N. The horizontal grid consists of 1580x1817 points on which resolution varies from 8 km at the open boundary in the Atlantic Ocean to an average of 5 km in the Arctic, and down to slightly below 2 km in some of the southern channels of the Canadian Arctic Archipelago (Figure 1).

 The spatial variation of the first Rossby radius of deformation is shown in Figure 2a.
-From about 40 km along the southern Atlantic boundary down to a few kilometers in the Labrador Sea, the Greenland, Iceland and Norwegian (GIN) seas and continental shelves, the radius increases again in the deep Arctic Ocean to above 10 km.
-Relative to the local resolution (Figure 2b), the model resolves -grossly speaking- baroclinic eddies in the Sargasso Sea and the Azores region where there are at least two grid spacings for resolving the Rossby radius, but becomes eddy-permitting in the Labrador Sea (one grid spacing) and less than permitting in the GIN seas (under one grid spacing).
+From about 40 km along the southern Atlantic boundary down to a few kilometers in the Labrador Sea, the Greenland, Iceland and Norwegian (GIN) seas and continental shelves, the radius starts re-increasing increases_again in the deep Arctic Ocean to above 10 km.
+Relative to the local resolution (Figure 2b), the model resolves -grossly speaking- baroclinic eddies in the Sargasso Sea and the Azores region where there are at least two grid spacings for resolving the Rossby radius, but becomes eddy90 permitting in the Labrador Sea (one grid spacing) and less than permitting in the GIN seas (under one grid spacing).
 However, the model is again eddy-resolving in the central Arctic Ocean, which is of importance for the present application.

-90 2.1.2 Ocean component
+2.1.2 Ocean component

-The ocean component is taken from version 3.1 of NEMO with some code additions from Mercator-Océan, the UK Met Office and the DRAKKAR community.
-NEMO is a biophysical ocean-ice multicomponent system developed originally in Europe (Madec and NEMO team, 2008), that has evolved substantially since its introduction in the 2000s.
+- The ocean model is component is taken from version 3.1 of NEMO with some code additions 95 from Mercator-Océan, the UK Met Office and the DRAKKAR community.
+NEMO is an ocean and ice model a biophysical ocean-ice multi-component system developed originally in Europe (Madec and NEMO team, 2008), that has evolved very substantially since its introduction in the 2000s.
 The ocean engine of NEMO is the primitive equation model OPA (Océan Parallelisé; Madec et al., 1998) adapted to regional and global ocean circulation problems.
-It is intended to be a flexible tool for studying the ocean and its interactions with the other components of Earth's climate system over a wide range of space and time scales (Masson-Delmotte et al., 2006; Drillet et al., 2005; Barnier et al., 2006).
-An advantage of the NEMO model is its widespread use and continuous improvement by the scientific community (Rattan et al., 2010).
+It is intended to be a flexible - 100 tool for studying the ocean and its interactions with the other components of Earth's climate system over a wide range of space and time scales (Masson-Delmotte et al., 2006; Drillet et al., 2005; Barnier et al., 2006).
+An advantage of the NEMO model is its widespread use and continuous tuning improvement by the scientific community (Rattan et al., 2010).

 Previous versions of NEMO have been extensively tested and applied in Canada for global, basin and regional applications (Holloway and Wang, 2009; Zhu et al., 2009; Wang et al., 2010; Lu et al., 2014).
+Present applications of NEMO in CONCEPTS are based on Version 3.1.